hochungyan/airport-challenge/README.md

 | Object  | Properties                    | Message           | Output   |

 1. we will need to write 2 tests here.
 One to prevent the airport to let planes takeoff which are not at the airport and the second test will check is the plane already landed
+2. I feel like Test 4 and Test 5A can be the same Test.
+However, I will change Test 4 slightly so it wont be the same.
 #### Extended Acceptance Criteria
 ```
 As an air traffic controller